data protection

 1. Right to information

-You can request confirmation from the person responsible as to whether personal data concerning you is being processed.
+You can request confirmation from the data controller as to whether personal data concerning you is being processed.

-If such processing occurs, you can request information from the person responsible about the following information:
+If such processing takes place, you can request the following information from the controller:

 1. the purposes for which the personal data are processed;